nvidia-holoscan/holoscan-sdk/docs/holoscan_data_logging.md

 - `{operator_name}.{port_name}`
 - `{operator_name}.{port_name}:index`   (for N:1 receiver ports (`IOSpec::kAnySize`))

 The `allowlist_patterns` and `denylist_patterns` provide a way to include or exclude messages based on operator and/or port names.
-Note that `allowlist_patterns` is used whenever it is provided.
-Only if `allowlist_patterns` is empty will `denylist_patterns` be applied.
+If there are no allowlist patterns, any messages not matching one of the denylist patterns are logged.
+If both types of patterns are specified, any messages that match at least one of the allowlist patterns but are not excluded by any of the denylist patterns are logged.

 :::{tip}
 Use the [multithread example](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples/multithread) as a reference for a complete working implementation with data logging enabled.